asjad99/asjad99/README.md

-###  About me:
+###  About:

-I am currently working as a Data Scientist at Invertigro.
-Previously, I have worked with core teams of several early-stage and high-growth startups, both as a data scientist and as a software engineer to build AI driven products and solutions in domains like [Business Process Analytics](https://blog.asjadk.com/deepprocess/), [Information Retreival](https://blog.asjadk.com/semantic_search/), and [recommender systems](https://blog.asjadk.com/music/).
+Asjad is passionate about solving real-world problems with engineering, data, science, and machine learning.
+She's a PhD in applied machine learning with a computer science and engineering background.
+He has extensive programming, scalable computing and machine learning experience both in academic and industry settings.
+He has worked with core teams of several early-stage and high-growth startups, both as a data scientist and as a software engineer to build AI driven products and solutions in domains like [Business Process Analytics](https://blog.asjadk.com/deepprocess/), [Information Retreival](https://blog.asjadk.com/semantic_search/), and [recommender systems](https://blog.asjadk.com/music/).

-I love getting to know people around the world who are building interesting cool stuff.
-You can reach out to me on [Linkedin](https://www.linkedin.com/in/asjad/) and tell me where you are and what you’re working on.
+He believes in lifelong learning and is passionate about knowledge sharing.

 ----